 Winter in Colorado transforms the landscape into a breathtaking photography backdrop — snow-covered peaks, frosted pines, and golden light that feels like it belongs in a storybook.
-Whether you are planning family portraits, an engagement session, or a holiday card shoot, a little preparation goes a long way toward making your winter photo session comfortable, fun, and absolutely stunning.
+Whether you’re planning family portraits, an engagement session, or a holiday card shoot, a little preparation goes a long way toward making your cold-weather photo session comfortable, fun, and absolutely stunning.

-At From the Hip Photo, we have photographed hundreds of winter sessions across Colorado — from snowy mountain trails and cozy cabin porches to festive urban settings in Denver.
-Our team knows how to work with cold weather, changing light, and unpredictable conditions to deliver images that capture the magic of the season.
-Here is everything you need to know to prepare for the best Colorado winter photography experience.
+At From the Hip Photo, we’ve photographed hundreds of winter sessions across Colorado — from snowy mountain trails and cozy cabin porches to festive urban settings in Denver.
+Our team knows exactly how to work with cold weather, changing light, and unpredictable conditions to deliver images that capture the magic of the season.
+This comprehensive guide covers everything you need to know to prepare for the best Colorado winter photography experience, whether you’re booking your first winter session or you’re a seasoned pro looking to optimize your shoot.

 Colorado offers an incredible range of winter photography locations, from dramatic alpine scenery to charming urban settings.
 The key is finding a spot that matches both your vision and your comfort level in cold weather.
 Snow-draped forests, mountain lookouts, and frozen lakeshores all create stunning natural backdrops, while parks closer to Denver offer beautiful winter scenery with easier access and shorter drives.

 Accessibility matters in winter.
 Choose a location with well-maintained roads and parking, especially after a fresh snowfall.
 Some of our favorite winter spots include Mount Falcon Park in Morrison for its panoramic mountain views, Denver Botanic Gardens for its holiday light installations, and mountain towns like Evergreen and Georgetown for that classic Colorado winter feel.
+If you’re interested in more dramatic alpine backdrops, check out our guide to Colorado elopement photography locations, which showcase stunning high-altitude winter scenery.
 We always have backup locations ready in case conditions at your first choice are not ideal.

 The right wardrobe can make the difference between a comfortable, enjoyable session and one that gets cut short by the cold.
 Layering is the most important strategy — wear a warm base layer underneath your photo outfit so you can stay cozy between shots without looking bulky in your images.
 Shawls, capes, and fitted jackets photograph better than puffy down coats, though there is absolutely nothing wrong with incorporating a stylish parka into your look.